Board Procedure #NP323.0 Exemption for Core French: Grades 4 to 9

 1. support administrators, school staff and parent(s)/guardian(s) in understanding that FSL is mandatory for students from Grade 4 to Grade 9;

-2. consider on a case-by-case basis, whether an exemption from Core French in Grades 4 to 8 is justified; and
+2. consider on a case-by-case basis, whether an exemption from Core French in Grades 4 to 9 is appropriate; and

 3. authorize an exemption from Core French.

-1. ensure that process for Grades 4-8 and Grades 8-9 are followed when considering whether a student should be exempt from Core French; and
+1. ensure that process for Grades 4-8 and the transition from Grade 8 to 9 are followed when considering whether a student should be exempt from Core French; and

 2. on a case-by-case basis, ensure that the student and parent(s)/guardian(s) are aware of the student pathway options.

-1. communicate with parent(s)/guardian(s) and students the benefits of learning French as the official language in Canada;
+1. communicate with parent(s)/guardian(s) and students the benefits of learning French as an official language in Canada;

 2. understand individual students’ strengths, needs and interests and program requirements appropriately;